alphagov/inside-government-admin-guide/first-steps/markdown.md

 title: How to publish content / Use Markdown
 ---

-## Use Markdown to create headers, links, bullets, tables, acronyms or blockquotes
+## Use Markdown for headers, links, bullets, tables, acronyms and blockquotes

-Publisher uses ‘Markdown’ to format the content.
+Publisher needs ‘Markdown’ commands to format the content.
 Instead of using an editor tool, you can type simple Markdown commands within the copy to create the formatting you want.

 On every editing interface, you’ll see a ‘how to’ guide to Markdown like the one below.
 It’s under the tab called ‘Formatting help’.
 You can cut and paste the text if you get stuck.